Fine Arts Work Center: History

 The Fine Arts Work Center was founded in 1968 by artists, writers, and patrons, including Fritz Bultman, Salvatore and Josephine Del Deo, Alan Dugan, Stanley Kunitz, Philip Malicoat, Robert Motherwell, Myron Stout, Jack Tworkov, and Hudson D. Walker.

+For the Center's 50th anniversary, the managing team fundraised $1.4 million to fund architectural improvements and the organization's first endowment.

 The Fellowship Program

 Each year the Visual Arts and Writing Committees, composed of established artists and writers, select twenty Fellows (ten visual artists and ten writers) from some 1,000 applications.
 Fellows are accepted on the basis of the quality of work submitted.
 For the seven-month period of October 1 to May 1, the selected Fellows move to Provincetown to devote their time to their work.
 The Fellows receive living and studio space and a modest stipend.
 Writing Fellows have the opportunity to publicly read from their work and visual artists are invited to exhibit in solo shows.
 All Fellows can publish their work online in the in-house art and literary journal Shankpainter.

-Since the Work Center's founding, more than 800 Fellowships have been awarded.
+Since the Work Center's founding, more than 1,000 Fellowships have been awarded.
 The Fine Arts Work Center awards more fellowships each year than any other program of its kind.
 Notable former fellows include writers Michael Cunningham, Alice Fulton, Louise Glück, Denis Johnson, Yusef Komunyakaa, Jhumpa Lahiri, Susan Mitchell and Franz Wright; and visual artists Yun-Fei Ji, Madhvi Parekh, Sam Messer and Lisa Yuskavage.

 In 2010, the Center was awarded a National Endowment for the Arts Access to Artistic Excellence grant to support the Winter Fellowship program.